evolution-linux/evolution-docs/src/installation/live-images/index.md

 # Live Installers

-Void provides live installer images containing a base set of utilities, an installer program, and package files to install a new Void system.
+EvolutionOS provides live installer images containing a base set of utilities, an installer program, and package files to install a new EvolutionOS system.
 These live images are also useful for repairing a system that is not able to boot or function properly.